A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 Budget Bangkok Hotel

-During our first visit to Bangkok, we stayed in Suan Plu in the Sathorn District at the budget priced Parvena Hotel.
-Although the hotel didn’t have a pool, it cost less than $30 USD per night.
+During our first visit to Bangkok, we stayed in Suan Plu (Sathorn District) at the budget priced Parvena Hotel.

-The room was clean and basic with a balcony and small fridge.
-The hotel offered a free breakfast of toast and coffee/juice and free tuk tuk transportation within a 3km distance.
+Although the hotel didn’t have a pool, the room was clean with a balcony and small fridge.
+They offered a free toast and coffee/juice and tuk tuk rides within 2 miles.

 Cheap Bangkok Apartment